Minor ice hockey: Finland

-In Finland, the Finnish Ice Hockey Association roughly categorizes minor hockey players to under school-ages and school-ages.
-Children over 16 are considered as juniors, although the youngest juniors are still at the school-age.
+In Finland, the Finnish Ice Hockey Association roughly categorizes youth ice hockey players to under school-age and school-age.
+Players over 16 are considered juniors, although the youngest juniors are still at the school-age.

-Starting of season 2020-21 names of the minor and junior levels has been changed to represent the standards used in international competitions and other minor hockey leagues.
-New minor and junior hockey levels, reference to old level in parentheses:.
+Ahead of the 2020-21 season, the names of the minor and junior age groups were changed to the to represent the standards used in international competitions and other youth ice hockey leagues.